Here, you’ll see motorcycle accident settlement examples.

 He ultimately had shoulder surgery.
 The crash happened in Jacksonville, Duval County, Florida.

 The motorcycle rider didn’t have uninsured motorist coverage available.

 $35K Motorcycle Accident Settlement in Miami Lakes (Broken Leg)

 The injured rider was on a big scooter, which is legally treated like a motorcycle.
 He didn’t qualify for Personal Injury Protection (PIP) since the scooter was so large.

-Motorcycle Rider Gets $30,000 Settlement for Herniated Disc and Soft Tissue Injuries
+$30K Motorcycle Accident Settlement (Herniated Disc and Soft Tissue Injuries)

 Mercury Insurance insured the car’s driver.
 We worked with attorneys from a different law firm on this case.

 $25K Motorcycle Accident Settlement (Arm Injury)